michael-hoss/ad-skills-101/source_code_skills/README.md

 ### 💻 Source code topics to cover in any language

-No matter which languge you learn, you should cover
+No matter which language you learn, you should cover
 - basic syntax like functions, loops, if-else, switch case etc.
 - reading and writing from files and from the command line
 - object-oriented design